 Middle School Programs includes a variety of program to engage parents at the middle school level.
-The Middle School Asset Builders program delivers Social Emotional Learning (SEL) lessons in classrooms and is a 3 hour monthly commitment to attend a training, prepare, and deliver the lesson in a classroom.
+The Middle School Social and Emotional Learning Curriculum delivers SEL lessons to middle school students and is a 3 hour monthly commitment to attend a training, prepare, and then deliver the lesson in the classroom.
 There are additional clubs and programs with different levels of commitment.

 All volunteers must read these documents and will be asked when completing the Volunteer Application that they have read and understand them.

 Listed below are Project Cornerstone’s policies for adults who volunteer in schools.
 In addition to these important policies, please become informed about and adhere to requirements specific to your school site.

 Why Volunteer?
 We believe that, “All kids are our kids.”

 - Volunteers intentionally invite relationships with staff, students, and families that support the mission and vision of the school.
 These relationships help youth thrive.